 The coefficient for the lagged household expected income $(\ln(P{i,t-4}))$ is the largest (i.e., the most positive) for the option of Bank loans, while it is the lowest (i.e., the most negative) for the No-Access option (Table 7.1).
 This implies that larger income unambiguously increases the option of a Bank loan and decreases the option of No-Access.
-The impact of income on the choice of Retail Store loans and Social Debts is negative, therefore larger income increases the likelihood of No Debt in relation to these options.
+The impact of income on the choice of Retail Store loans and Union Debts is negative, therefore larger income increases the likelihood of No Debt in relation to these options.
 The coefficient of education is largest for the Bank option and lowest for the Retail Store option, which implies that education increases the probability of a Bank loan and decreases the option of Retail Store loans.
-The coefficient of lagged unemployment $(\bar{u}{i,t-4})$ increases the probability of all the loan options and the No-Access option in relation to No-Debt.
-However, unemployment has the effect of increasing more the probability of specific loans, such as the Retail Store, Social Debt and Other Debts options.
-Being outside of the Santiago capital city has the effect of lowering the probability of all loan options, with its strongest effect on Social Debt.
-Higher age is positively related to choosing the Bank, Bank plus Retail, and Retail Store options.
-Households with more members are more likely to choose the option of Retail Store loans.
-Finally, the motivations for undertaking a loan (Pay previous debts or Health needs) have a special standardization, because families who report positive values for the loan motivation must have chosen one of the loan options 1 to 5 and therefore I standardize the loan motivation coefficients for the last option Other Debts as being 0.
-Pay Previous Debts does not have an effect on a specific loan type, but Health needs is associated to the choice of Bank, Bank plus Retail and Social Debt.
+The coefficient of lagged unemployment ($\bar{u}{i,t-4}$) increases the probability of all the loan options and the No Access option in relation to No Debt.
+However, unemployment has the effect of increasing more the probability increases the probability of choosing Union Debt and Other Debts options.
+Wage volatility increases the probability of choosing Union Debt, Other Debts and No Access.
+The positive impact of unemployment risk and wage volatility on the probability of choosing loans can be seen as evidence in favor of debt providing consumption smoothing in the face of increase shocks.

+Being outside of the Santiago capital city lowers the probability of all loan options, with its strongest effect on Union Debt.
+With the exception of Union Debt, all loan options are quadratic in age.
+This result may be evidence in favor of loans performing a role in consumption smoothing over the life cycle, with older households starting to save for retirement and engaging in less debt.
+Households with more members are more likely to choose all kinds of loan options, but its impact is strongest for the options of Retail Store and Other Debts.
+Finally, the motivations for undertaking a loan (Durables, Pay previous debts or Health) have a special standardization, because families who report positive values for the loan motivation must have chosen one of the loan options 1 to 5 and therefore I standardize the loan motivation coefficients for the last option Other Debts as being 0.
+The loan motivations of Purchase of Durables, Pay Previous Debts and Health needs increase the probability of choosing the options of Bank, Bank plus Retail and Union Debt.